 Whether you buy a tagine online or purchase one in Morocco, it should be "seasoned" before its first use to both strengthen it and, if unglazed, remove a raw clay taste.
 The same procedure applies to other types of clay cookware such as the tangia.

 Before you start, make sure that what you have is indeed clay or ceramic cookware and not a decorative serving piece.

 You will need a large basin for soaking, olive oil, and an oven.

 - Soak the lid and the base in water for at least two hours, or overnight.
 As some clay cookware is quite large, you may need to get creative.
 Use a large bucket, a bathtub, a sink, a laundry room washbasin, a plastic basin.
 If you can't find something large enough to accommodate the top of a tagine, invert the tagine lid and fill it with water instead.

 - Drain the water and dry the tagine (or other clay cookware).
 If the cookware is unglazed, rub the interior and exterior of the lid and base with olive oil.

 - Place the tagine or other clay cookware in a cold oven.
-Turn the oven on to 300° F (150° C), and set the timer for 2 hours.
+Turn the oven on to 300 F/150 C, and set the timer for two hours.

-- It's a good idea to store your tagine with the lid slightly ajar so that air can circulate.
-I find that glazed ceramic tagines have a tendency to mold, and this will help prevent that.
+It's a good idea to store your tagine with the lid slightly ajar so that air can circulate.
+Glazed ceramic tagines have a tendency to mold, and this will help prevent that.
 If the interior does develop a little mold, simply wash the tagine and lightly coat it with olive oil before using.